 Tom and I have been together since 1983, married since 1984.
 Our blessings have been great: two children and two grandchildren.
 A wonderful daughter-in-law.

 Talent alone won't make you a living.
 It's called show business for a reason.
 Tom Sadge and I are a team: I've used my college education and years as a business professional and manager to harness Tom's enormous talent and take it in a profitable direction.
-In addition to coming up with the idea of Tom's transition from local "Singing DJ" to internationally acclaimed Neil Diamond impersonator, I designed all of, and created some of, the costumes, choreographed the on-stage moves, produced the debut promotional CD, built (and still maintain) the tomSadge.com website, made the initial contacts, keep the books, communicate with agents & clients, create and send out the contracts, do the bookkeeping and taxes, and do much of the work that takes place off stage.
+In addition to coming up with the idea of Tom's transition from local "Singing DJ" to internationally acclaimed Neil Diamond impersonator, I designed all of, and created some of, the costumes, choreographed the on-stage moves, produced the debut promotional CD, built (and still maintain) the TomSadge.com website, made the initial contacts, keep the books, communicate with agents & clients, create and send out the contracts, do the bookkeeping and taxes, and do much of the work that takes place off stage.
 Over the years, Tom has gained tremendous business savvy, and these days puts in a great deal of time into our business behind the scenes, as well.
 Last but not least, when the children were young, they had to make many, many sacrifices - their father was often away from home or on a schedule which did not dove tail with their lives - and deserve much credit for our success.

 I write on a regular basis, love to draw, and always have.
 One of my dreams has always been to write and illustrate a book.
 I hope to entertain readers with stories taken right from my experiences in life and in behind-the-scenes show business.
 The book may never happen, but my biggest dream has already been achieved: to be a wife and mother.
 I am grateful for each "normal" day and what it brings.
 That is especially true as time marches on.